Accommodation in student halls at Boston University

 How do professors get hired?
 What key things should you be promoting when looking for a position?
 And once you find a position how do you navigate building a research program, developing a teaching portfolio, and succeeding in being promoted?
 Join a range of panelists with the aim to de-mystify the process, and share secrets to success.
 This workshop is geared towards graduate students and post-docs considering an academic career.

-Opportunities Outside of Academia
+Finding and Succeeding Outside of Academia

 13:00-14:30 and 15:00-16:30